gidven/saxo-openapi-guide/docs/support.md

 ??? abstract
     In order for Saxo's support team to provide quality development support, we need your help to perform debugging and provide us with as much information as you can.

 As mentioned on the [welcome page](index.md), Saxo's OpenAPI is a complex piece of machinery.
-The support team is available to provide assistance whenever required, however do bear in mind that providing proper support *relies in large part on the information provided by you*.
+The support team is available to provide assistance whenever required, however do bear in mind that providing efficint support *relies in large part on the information provided by you*.
 It is recommended to follow the below steps to analyze the issue you are facing.

 ## Step 1: Basic Diagnosis

-Although it is of course possible that the difficulties you are facing are caused by the OpenAPI, requests are often received from developers that are digging into tracebacks originating from a flaw in their application, rather than an issue with the OpenAPI.
+Although it is of course possible that the difficulties you are facing are caused by the OpenAPI, support queries are often received from developers that are digging into tracebacks originating from a flaw in their own ication, rather than an issue with the OpenAPI.
 If you think the OpenAPI is the source of the problem, please verify your suspicion by answering the below 3 questions:

 1. **Analyze the traceback** (or logs) provided by your development environment.
 Does it indicate that all processes are working fine within the app and the issue is in fact caused when a request is sent to (or received from) the OpenAPI?
 2. **Extract the request** at point of failure: pluck the the misbehaving HTTP request out of context including its headers, parameters, body, and cookies.
-You can use a debugging proxy  like [Fiddler](https://www.telerik.com/fiddler) to simplify this process.
+You can use a debugging proxy such as [Fiddler](https://www.telerik.com/fiddler) to simplify this process.
 Does the request conform to basic OpenAPI HTTP request requirements?
 3. **Verify** the request using an API debugging tool such as [Postman](https://www.getpostman.com/), or directly from the command line using `curl`.
-Does this result in the same response/error/behavior?
+Does this result in the same behavior?

 ## Step 2: Use the Search & Check the FAQ